theabhishekg98/CMPE-280-/README.md

 2. Run "node index.js"

 Run localhost:3000 in the browser window </br>
-Server runs on port 1000.
+Server runs on port 1000

+Front End developed on reactJS, backend server spun on express (nodeJS). webpack for bundling the module dependencies.